 A. Review by Sign Type.

 - 1. Any application containing proposed changes to an existing sign shall be subject to administrative review by the Code Enforcement Officer. - 2.
-Applications for newly proposed signs that are not associated with a development application shall also be reviewed administratively by the CEO. - 3.
-Signs associated with development applications subject to review and approval by the Planning Board shall be reviewed as a part of the site plan review and/or special use permit review process.
+Applications for new signs shall require review and approval by the Planning Board.

 B. Administrative Review Procedures.